fpoirotte/cryptal/docs/src/index.rst

 Cryptal is a Cryptography Abstraction Layer for PHP.

-This project is comprised of a unified API, which serves as an abstraction layer for various cryptographic `implementations`_.
+This project is comprised of a unified API, which serves as an abstraction layer for various cryptographic libraries.

 You can find additional information about this project on the following websites: